52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 > 1. Select the `Transactional Security` tab
 >
 >    - *Uncheck* `Transactional security active`
 >
+>    This setting is important because we want later on use transactional operations to load data into the SOS.
+>
 > 1. Select the `Service` tab
 >
 >    - *Uncheck* `Block restrictionless requests`
+>
+>    This parameter allows to block requests without any filter parameters.
+Such requests could lead to huge responses and could be used for creating a copy of the whole SOS content.
+However, for our experiments in this tutorial we should allows all requests.
 >
 > 1. Select the `Miscellaneous` tab
 >